Juli (band): In Love and Insel (2010–2019)

+Der Sommer ist vorbei (2020–present)

+The band released a new single, Fahrrad (Bike), on April 26, 2019.
+However, it did not make it into the German single charts.
+The single was followed by a few more festival appearances, but - partly due to the COVID-19 pandemic that began in Germany in spring 2020 - no further releases and no tour of their own for the time being.
+In 2021 and 2022, Universal Music released the five digital Juli EP's: Nacht (Night), Da draußen (Out There), Liebe (Love), Wanderlust and Retrovibes (Retro Vibes), which did not contain any new material, but were compilations of well-known tracks.

+The band's first new single since 2019, Fette wilde Jahre (Big Wild Years), was released on September 16, 2022, followed by the single Der Sommer ist vorbei (Summer is Over) on November 11, 2022.
+In 2023, the songs Gehen oder bleiben (To Stay or To Go) (released on March 3, 2023), Wolke (Cloud) (released on April 7, 2023) and Irgendwann (Someday) (released on April 21, 2023) followed.

+On April 28, 2023, the fifth studio album Der Sommer ist vorbei (Summer is Over) was released after eight and a half years.
+In May 2023, the band went on their first German tour again, although some concerts had to be postponed due to Eva Briegel's illness.
+The band also recorded a concert at the Bauhaus Dessau as part of the 3sat series Pop Around @ Bauhaus.
+On September 15, 2023, Eva Briegel, Simon Triebel and Jonas Pfetzing performed at a rally for the 13th global climate strike by Fridays for Future in front of the Brandenburger Tor.

 Relationships to other bands

 At the same time as Juli started out with their success, there were a couple of other bands with German lyrics who experienced a breakthrough.
 Just before Juli rose to fame, the bands Wir sind Helden (first release in 2003) and Silbermond (first release in March 2004) for example, celebrated their first success.
 The fact that all 3 of those bands appear with a female singer and German lyrics got them a lot of attention at first.
 From the start of their career they had to face such comparisons, which they strictly disclaimed.
 One thing that is clearly missed out in that case is that all three bands were already writing German songs, and played with the same line up before their first recording contract.
 In particular Silbermond, whose career started out similar to Juli's as a student band singing English songs, they are frequently compared to Wir Sind Helden by the media, which both bands consider nonsense.

 Juli have recently appeared in a Dashboard Confessional music video where lead singer Eva Briegel also sang.